felixbur/nkululeko/ini_file.md

   * data_name = exported_database
 * **segments_as_files**: Whether original files should be used, or segments split (resulting potentially in many new files).
   * segments_as_files = False

+### CROSSDB
+* **train_extra**: add an additional training partition to all experiments in [the cross database series](http://blog.syntheticspeech.de/2024/01/02/nkululeko-compare-several-databases/).
+This extra data should be described [in a root_folder file](http://blog.syntheticspeech.de/2022/02/21/specifying-database-disk-location-with-nkululeko/)
+  * train_extra = addtrain_db

 ### PLOT
 * **name**: special name as a prefix for all plots (stored in *img_dir*).